 - Alopecia areata: patchy bald spots on scalp

 - Alopecia universalis: total hair loss on body

 - Alopecia diffusa: chronic, diffuse thinning (no bald patches) *

 - Alopecia ophiasis: loss primarily localized above the ears and lower back of the scalp, at neckline

 - Androgenic alopecia: This condition is “pattern baldness” (in men and women) often characterized by high androgens (“male” hormones).
 It isn’t considered autoimmune in nature.
 PCOS is characterized by high androgens and this is why so many who suffer from PCOS have considerable scalp loss.
 Some who have androgenic alopecia don’t, in fact, have high androgens; they have more androgen receptors and higher levels of an enzyme involved in steroid metabolism that converts testosterone to DHT.

-* Alopecia diffusa can be a difficult diagnosis; all-over thinning is often related to hypothyroidism/Hashimoto’s and/or high androgens.
+* Alopecia diffusa can be a difficult diagnosis; all-over thinning is often related to hypothyroidism/Hashimoto’s, a period of intense stress or trauma, and/or high androgens.
 If not technically autoimmune in nature, diffuse loss is called telogen effluvium.

 Conventional treatments of alopecia depend on the severity of the condition.
 The most common treatment involves a visit to the dermatologist for cortisone (steroid) shots in the scalp or topical cortisone creams.
 But alopecia isn’t a skin condition.